Lewis Friedman

 He was nominated for two Emmy Award for Outstanding Writing for his work on the 2010 and 2012 The Kennedy Center Honors: A Celebration of the Performing Arts specials.
 He was nominated for a Writers Guild Award in 2012 and 2016.
 He won a Writers Guild Award for his work on Full Frontal with Samantha Bee Presents: Not the White House Correspondents’ Dinner Part 2 in January 2020.

+Miss America Scandal

+In December 2017 HuffPost published a number of the Miss America Organization's internal emails.
+In the emails, Friedman, a writer for the Miss America Pageant, made derogatory remarks about women associated with the pageant, including former winners.
+The publication of the emails led to the resignation of four members of the organization's senior leadership, including the CEO, Sam Haskell.